 2) I don't enjoy hot drinks.
 I'll even let hot chocolate sit until it's room temperature.
 Instead of a coffee problem, I have a Coca Cola problem.
 I love the feel of a cold can in my hand, the hiss of a popped top, and the burn in the back of my throat.

 3) I've been described as a sleep bully by a few people--my husband, my children, my parents, my siblings, friends, neighbors.
 They tell me I can be quite rude if I'm trying to fall asleep or in the middle of sleep or waking up or in any sleep-related state, such as under anesthesia.
 I'm pretty sure they're the bullies.
 I mean, why are they bothering a sleeping person in the first place?

 4) I love all of God's critters, except eight-legged ones (I'm pretty sure they came after the fall of man).
-My husband says a dog and three cats are enough pets.
+My husband says a dog and two cats are enough pets.
 I'm not convinced he's right.